Treyzer567/landing-page/README.md

 A self-hosted landing page for managing access to a personal media server suite.
 Serves as a central hub for users to submit support tickets, import playlists, run maintenance scripts, browse FAQs, and navigate to the sign-on portal.

+These tools (with the exception of the Sign-On Page) are used through iFrames on Homarr.
+They can be used directy as their own site or as an iFrame - each one should be fairly flexible.

 ---

 ## Pages